unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 ### Create the `supervisor.conf` File

-This file is used by Gateway Engine during installation to determine if this is a long-running, hosted application or if it is just a script to run.
-By not including a `supervisor.conf` file, the Gateway Engine installer will have no way to configure `supervisord` to automatically start the Custom Gateway Application on boot, or to restart it if/when it crashes.
+This file is used by GWE during installation to determine if this is a long-running, hosted application or if it is just a script to run.
+By not including a `supervisor.conf` file, the GWE installer will have no way to configure `supervisord` to automatically start the Custom Gateway Application on boot, or to restart it if/when it crashes.
 Sometimes there are cases in which you want this behavior.
 Custom Gateway Applications that have no `supervisor.conf` configuration file are effectively **ONE-OFF** applications.
-Restated, these can still be considered applications, but they execute only once - when Gateway Engine runs the `install.sh` script.
+Restated, these can still be considered applications, but they execute only once - when GWE runs the `install.sh` script.
 This can be a handy tool if you want to just send a command to a gateway like `reboot`.

 For long-running, hosted CGAs in which a `supervisor.conf` file *is* provided, there are some defaults and constraints to understand before proceeding.

 * The file must be an INI-style configuration file with a single `[supervisord]` section.
-* Any option specified in the `[supervisord]` will override any default option that Gateway Engine provides.
+* Any option specified in the `[supervisord]` will override any default option that GWE provides.

 Below is an example of a `supervisor.conf` file that `supervisord` can use to start `/usr/local/bin/example.sh`, keep running, rotate the logs and restart it it crashes.